good annuity

 Let’s examine why there are more taxes with a Single Premium Immediate Annuity in an IRA.

 In green, find yearly tax payments with just social security.
-They are low until required minimum distributions kick in at 70.
+They are low until required minimum distributions kick in at 70 (this data is from prior to the change in RMDS to 73).
 Then, at 71, there is another small bump when The Tax Cut and Jobs Act expires.
-Over time, taxes increases with required minimum distributions.
+Over time, taxes increase with required minimum distributions.
 Eventually, they slow down as the distributions eat away at the IRA balance.

 With a $1M IRA SPIA (blue), initial taxes are higher as the income from the SPIA is fully taxable.
 SPIAs from pre-tax accounts (such as IRAs and 401k) are always fully taxable.
 However, taxes stay flat over time as the income from the IRA SPIA satisfies the required minimum distributions.